cucumber/docs/content/10-minute-tutorial.md

 If you prefer to use Gradle, have a look at the [installation with Gradle](/installation/#gradle).

-To make sure everything works correctly together, open a command prompt and navigate to your project directory (the one containing the pom.xml file) and enter `mvn clean test`.
+To make sure everything works together correctly, open a command prompt and navigate to your project directory (the one containing the pom.xml file) and enter `mvn clean test`.

 You should see something like the following:
 ```